Special Education/Childhood Ed (BS)

 Introduction

-This major prepares candidates in Childhood Education which covers Grades 1-6 and Childhood Special Education which covers Grades 1-6 for Students with Disabilities.
+This major prepares candidates in Childhood Education which covers Grades 1-6 and Special Education Grades 1-6 for Students with Disabilities.
 It contains pedagogical knowledge and skills to ensure that candidates are qualified to teach at these levels and in high needs classroom settings.
 Many courses are infused with field experiences so candidates build skill as they progress through the program.
-In addition, each candidate must take coursework as set forth in the Canisius College Core Curriculum and must also choose a 30 credit liberal arts concentration to ensure that they have the content knowledge necessary to teach children from Grades 1-6 in general and special education settings.
+In addition, each candidate must take coursework as set forth in the Canisius University Core Curriculum and must also choose a 30 credit liberal arts concentration to ensure that they have the content knowledge necessary to teach children in general and special education settings.

 Licensure Disclosure